TildaYngman/Project-game/README.md

 Using NPM to install and manage javascript libraries.

-Using Parcel bundler and webserver to test and run our game.
+Using Parcel bundler to test and run our game.

 Using Phaser to implement game logic, powered by their physics engine.